angeles-vinicius/angeles-vinicius/README.md

  <hr>
    - ⚡ Fun Facts:

-    * Besides programming, I'm a traveller, a Melophile and love to cook.
+    * Besides programming, I'm a traveler, a Melophile, and love to cook.

     * You know you're a programmer when you spend a day to find the problem, and then fix it with one line of code.

     * If you're still reading, why not follow me ??
 Let's Connect !!